mchauvel/silex-bootstrap/README.md

 silex-bootstrap
 ===============

-Skeletton application with Silex and Bottstrap
+Skeletton application with Silex and Bootstrap

 Installation